withastro/astro/.changeset/lovely-bikes-develop.md

 Inject heading IDs after user rehype plugins run.

 This allows users to override Astro’s default ID generation algorithm with a standard tool like `rehype-slug` or any alternative.
+It is also consistent with the order of execution in Markdown files in Astro.

 ⚠️ BREAKING CHANGE ⚠️

-If you are using a rehype plugin that depends on heading IDs injected by Astro, the IDs will no longer be available when your plugin runs.
+If you are using a rehype plugin that depends on heading IDs injected by Astro, the IDs will no longer be available when your plugin runs by default.

-Instead, add your own ID injection plugin like [`rehype-slug`](https://github.com/rehypejs/rehype-slug):

-1. Install the plugin: `npm i rehype slug`

-2. Add it to your rehype plugins in the `mdx()` integration options:
+To restore the previous behavior, set `collectHeadings: 'before'` in the MDX integration options:

     ```js
     // astro.config.mjs